roman-milk/roman-milk.github.io/training-teach.md

  "I completely understand Hannah.
 I have been through every emotion you are feeling as well.
 I have only recently accepted the reality of who I am."
 Amy paused, her eyes swimming directly into mine.
 She took a deep breath and nervously announced, "Hannah, I have to tell you something, I have wanted to tell you for quite some time."

  I wiped my tears away from my eyes, before looking directly into hers.
 "Amy, you can tell me anything.
 Apparently, you know everything about me."
-Report_Story #3